 Measure affinity rate, a percentage of how much a specific audience is interested in a particular topic (such as finance or travel) compared to other Pinterest users.
 Knowing what topics or products are trending within your target market can help you create campaigns that will speak to them.

 Tailor your ads for the devices your audience predominantly uses, whether that’s mobile phones, tablets, or desktop computers.

 Understand which ads were particularly engaging during a specific date range.

 Now that you know how your ads are performing, you can use these quick tips to optimize your ads and get better results:

 When it comes to making standard pins and ads, pick a high-quality, vertical image.
 Ensure your product image is front and center, and include text overlay to make it stand out.

 For video ads, begin with a clear, powerful hook, keep it between 6-15 seconds, and show, don’t tell, with captions and text overlay.
 Unlike TikTok and Instagram, Pinterest users are less likely to have their sound on, so they’ll miss your message if your video ad relies too heavily on audio.

 And for multi-page idea pins, prioritize videos and originality — i.e. not watermarked or repurposed — to truly tell a compelling story.
 If you work with an influencer, Idea Pins give these creators the chance to showcase their personality and truly engage with an audience.

 Now that you know more about your Pinterest, you can start optimizing your Pinterest ad campaigns!
 Unfortunately, you may feel overwhelmed with information.
 Don’t know where to start?
 Take a cue from secret No. 3 and save stress with our marketing and ads platform to manage, measure, and analyze your Pinterest ads from one easy-to-use, centralized location.
-AdRoll simplifies marketing and gives you all the tools you need to create ads that convert.
-Check out our new Connected Social Ads feature for yourself!
+AdRoll simplifies marketing and gives you all the tools you need to have ads that convert.
+Check out our Connected Social Ads feature for yourself!